bring/developer-site/content/api/booking/labels/qr.md

 A unique code in the format `BRING-1234-5678` will be generated and returned as part of the API response.
 After the booking is completed, the code is sent by email to both the sender and recipient (provided that both email addresses are included in the request).
-The Label-Free code should be clearly written on the parcel before it is handed in.
+The label free code should be clearly written on the parcel before it is handed in.
 The parcel can then be returned via a parcel locker.

 <details>
 <summary>Rollout Steps</summary>